-Sunya prevents pregnancy by stopping ovulation from occuring.
+Sunya prevents pregnancy by stopping ovulation from occurring.
 This means the ovaries won't release an egg each month so fertilisation cannot occur.
 The hormones released by the pill essentially trick the body into thinking ovulation has already occurred, giving you an artificial menstrual cycle.

 Sunya is over 99% effective when used correctly.
 Forgetting pills can make the contraceptive less effective.